flokli/sockburp/README.md

-      --log-level="info"                The log level to log with --first-remote-address=STRING     The first (and authoritative) socket address to forward requests to --second-remote-address=STRING    The second socket address responses are compared against
+      --log-level="info"                The log level to log with --first-remote-address=STRING     The first (and authoritative) socket address to forward requests to --second-remote-address=STRING    The second socket address responses are compared against --pcap-path=STRING                Path to a .pcap file where differing responses (and the original request) are written to.
 ```